gstevenson/hass-link/README.md

 A Windows system tray app that publishes device metrics to [Home Assistant](https://www.home-assistant.io/) via MQTT.
 Sensors appear automatically in Home Assistant without any manual configuration.

+Inspired by projects like [HASS.Agent](https://github.com/LAB02-Research/HASS.Agent) and [hass-workstation-service](https://github.com/sleevezipper/hass-workstation-service) that are no longer maintained.

 ## Requirements

 - Windows 10 or 11 (64-bit)